Last updated: 8 February 2019 11:51 PM (GMT)

 Despite mounting epidemiological evidence1 of the health effects of air pollution on human health, and documented evidence of the long-term benefits of interventions2, many developing countries (mainly in Africa and Asia) are doing very little to improve urban air quality3.

 Ghana’s burden of disease from outdoor air pollution (PM2.5) has gotten worse in recent years.

-Ghana’s annual mean particulate pollution levels (PM2.5) breach limits set by the World Health Organization (WHO) by more than three times (31.1 micrograms per cubic meter [μg/m3] of fine particles of 2.5 micrometers or less in diameter which can penetrate and lodge inside human lungs).
+Ghana’s annual mean particulate pollution levels (PM2.5) breach limits set by the World Health Organization (WHO) by more than three times (31.1 micrograms per cubic meter [μg/m3] of fine particles of 2.5 micrometers or less in diameter which can penetrate and lodge deep inside human lungs).

 The mortality rate for air pollution in Ghana was about 203 for every 100,000 people in 20164.